mohamedmohdy/MohamedMohdy/README.md

 ### [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=600&pause=1000&color=276EF7&background=FFF8F400&width=435&lines=Hello+my+friend+%F0%9F%91%8B)](https://git.io/typing-svg) 👋 💫 About Me:
 I'm Mohamed Mohdy interested in computer science.
-I am now learning the basics and principles of computer science, data structures and algorithms using C++ and JS programming language and problem solving on Codeforce and codewars, and then I will learn the field of Front-End development
+I am now learning the basics and principles of computer science, data structures and algorithms using C++ and JS programming language and problem solving on Codeforce and codewars, and then I will learn the field of Front-End development||React FrameWork .

 ## 🌐 Socials: